 What are the Prevention Tips for Age Spots?

 Preventing age spots is not that hard.
 You just need to understand the causes and use that information to protect yourself.
-Here are some tips you can follow:
+Follow this tips to understand how to prevent age spots:

 - Cover your skin by wearing such things as hats or long-sleeved shirts.